nancymic2/p3/readme.md

 + note: image is from Google images
 + Potential issues:
 	+ Although i empty the csv file before each use, it is possible that a user might generate a file for say 20 users, then not download it immediately, and another user generates the file for say, 5 users, then the first user downloads the file and the file *could* contain just 5 users.
 I need to test.
-	+ I have two tiny missing images in the color picker code and can't find them yet.

 	+ I have not yet moved the "extras" into views.
 They took a lot of time!
 But will move them eventually.
 	+ I created the csv file download code a proof of concept, so to speak.
 I had to maipulate the data so I just made two fields - Full name and Address.
 	+ The navigation links really all go to / so there there would be some nice-looking nav